Vaughn1234/Technical-Director-Bot/README.md

 <body>
     <h1>Terms of Service for Discord Bot Technical Director</h1>
-    <p>By using the Discord Bot Technical Director ("the Bot"), you agree to be bound by these Terms of Service ("the Terms").
+    <p>By using Technical Director ("the Bot"), you agree to be bound by these Terms of Service ("the Terms").
 If you do not agree to these Terms, you should not use the Bot.</p>
     <h2>Use of the Bot</h2>
 <p>The Bot is designed to retrieve player data from the game Football Manager.
-It does not have any moderation features and does not save user data.
+It does not gather any user data.
 You may use the Bot for personal or non-commercial use only.</p>

 <h2>Prohibited Conduct</h2>
 <p>You agree not to use the Bot in any way that violates any applicable laws or regulations.
 You also agree not to use the Bot to harass, threaten, or otherwise harm any individual or group of individuals.</p>